 Security is one of the main things to consider when opening an online store.
-Online stores are the points where people leave their most sensitive information: their names, addresses, and credit card details.
-That’s why it is necessary to be sure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.
+When shopping online, people use their most sensitive information: their names, addresses, and credit card details.
+That’s why you need to ensure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.

 The Chrome browser now marks all HTTP websites as not secure.
 It means that if a customer opens your website which uses HTTP connection (without 'S'), they will see a clear warning about it.
 Right now, you may already notice a grey note in the Chrome address bar when you open an HTTP website: